jens1205/neotest-go/README.md

   end
 })
 ```

+The above mentioned `vim.diagnostic.config` is optional but recommended for
+a better experience of the error messages in virtual text (if diagnostic in
+neotest is enabled).
+Especially [testify](https://github.com/stretchr/testify)
+makes heavy use of tabs and newlines in the error messages.

 You can also supply optional arguments to the setup function if you want to
 enable experimental features or provide more arguments to `go test` command.